Rust-Proof/rustproof/README.md

 * `rustc 1.12.0-nightly (0ef24eed2 2016-08-10)` or later.

 It is possible later versions of the rust compiler will deprecate the MIR pass used by rustproof.
-If rustproof wont compile use the nightly above.
+If rustproof won't compile use the nightly above.

 * [z3](https://github.com/Z3Prover/z3)

-Your installation of Z3 needs to be in your PATH for rustproof to work.
+Your installation of z3 needs to be in your PATH for rustproof to work.

 ## Supported Rust Language Features